skip to main content

 We recommend you go with Verizon Fios (fiber) internet if you can get it.
 There’s just too much value to ignore with its great speeds, unlimited data, and symmetrical bandwidth—all backed by a fiber connection with one of the nation’s top-rated ISPs.

 The choice between Verizon 5G Home Internet and Sparklight isn’t as easy.
 If you can’t get one of Sparklight’s Freedom Connect plans, you’re better off with Verizon’s 5G.
-If you can get a Sparklight Freedom Connect plan, it’s a good option for fast speeds and unlimited data.
-While it’s a bit more expensive than Verizon’s 5G, the connection is likely to be a bit more stable.
+Sparklight’s other plans are a bit more expensive than Verizon’s 5G, but the connection is likely to be a bit more stable.

 Methodology